 There are two pretty ground floor bedrooms and the crog loft.

-Bedroom 1: the double bedroom looks over the garden, has a built-in wardrobe and lots of extras such as a radio and bath robes.
+Bedroom 1: the double bedroom with king size bed looks over the garden, has a built-in wardrobe and lots of extras such as a radio and bath robes.

 Bedroom 2: is a twin room with a garden view, again with a built-in wardrobe and lots of extras.

 The Crog loft: has an additional single bed and is accessed up a steep ladder so not suitable for young children.

 The Family Bathroom: is a smart modern shower room, fully tiled, with a heated towel rail and underfloor heating, a corner shower cubicle with large shower head and shower seat.

 Outside: at the front is plenty of parking space and a pretty cottage garden.
 At the back are lawned gardens with a small football goal and a paved area with seating and a barbeque.
 The views over the Menai Straits to Caernarfon castle are lovely.

 Brynsiencyn is a small village in an excellent location for exploring some of Anglesey’s best beaches and historical sites.
 Just outside the village is an ancient ritual site as old as the Egyptian pyramids, which is close to some of the tallest standing stones in Wales dating from the Bronze Age.
 The vast Llanddwyn beach and Newborough Forest, with its cycling and walking trails, is a short drive away, as is the popular Anglesey Sea Zoo and the National Trust's Plas Newydd.
 Foel Farm is just outside the village and popular with children who can hold the animals and go on a tractor ride.
 The Snowdonia National Park is about 12 miles away with its picturesque lakes, mountains and castles.

 Oil central heating included. £10 electricity included then by coin meter.

 Max 4 adults